Decidability of theories of modules over tubular algebras: Decidability for theories of modules over tubular algebras

 \textbf{Acknowledgements}

 I would like to thank Mike Prest for many helpful conversations.
 I would also like to thank Lidia Angeleri-H\"ugel for her showing me a draft of \cite{AngeleriHugelKussin} and for a very useful conversation about some of the material which is now in section \ref{1pointext}.
-Although I do not directly use the description of the pure-injective indecomposable modules over tubular algebras given in \cite{AngeleriHugelKussin}, the existence of this result was useful.
+I thank the anonymous referee for helpful comments which have improved this paper, in particular for sketching a proof of Proposition \ref{accallslopes}.